 All assignments are due in class at the start of class.
 While I understand that you may occasionally experience printer problems, these are not an excuse for late work.
-It is my preference that all work be turned in on paper, but in unavoidable situations you may email me your work.
-If you must email me your work, it must be sent at least 15 minute prior to the start of class (you may not skip class to finish your work) in .rtf, .doc, .docx, .pdf, or .html format (try "Save As" to select one of these formats).
+All work must be submitted at least 15 minute prior to the start of class (you may not skip class to finish your work), and if it is submitted as a saved file, it must be saved in \.rtf, \.doc, \.docx, \.pdf, or \.html format (try "Save As" to select one of these formats).
 I will write back to you letting you know that I received and could open your work.
 If I do not receive it or cannot open it, it does not count as having been submitted, so I encourage you to try your best to get me a paper copy.
 If unavoidable circumstances require you to seek an extension on your work, I am generally open to providing one.
 However, you will need to request the extension via email at least 24 hours prior to the due date unless the extension is due to a major emergency (health crisis, death in the family, etc.) - so plan ahead.